Daniel – Der Zauberer: Plot

 Johnny and Baltazar meet again.
 Baltazar says to him that while Johnny has won this fight, the struggle between them isn't over yet.
 Johnny reveals to Baltazar that he has passed his magic wand on to Daniel, and the two debate whether Daniel will be able to handle his newly gained magical powers.
 Returning home, Daniel finds the wand under the Christmas tree, with a note saying: "From the one-armed man".
-Daniel's grandma tells him that her husband only had one arm.
-She met him at Oktoberfest, where he was working as a musician and she as a waitress.
-She shows Daniel a picture of him, and Daniel says that he has appeared to him several times.
+Daniel's grandma recognizes this as being from her deceased husband, and tells Daniel how she met Johnny at Oktoberfest, where he was working as a musician.
 Daniel's grandma tells him that he must only use the wand to help people.

-Daniel goes to bed and falls asleep clutching the wand, dreaming of the red carpet premiere of his film and of performing in concert.
-But the dream turns into a nightmare, and Daniel imagines negative tabloid headlines swirling and Baltazar stabbing him in his bed.
+Daniel falls asleep clutching the wand, dreaming of the premiere of his film and performing in concert.
+But the dream turns into a nightmare, and Daniel imagines Baltazar stabbing him in his bed.
 Waking with a start, he again sees his grandfather, who tells him he has no need to be afraid.
-Daniel gets up, goes to church, prays, and lights a candle.
-The film closes with concert footage of Daniel dancing, to the song "My Life Is Magic".
+Daniel gets up, goes to the church of Saint Nicholas and Stephen, prays, and lights a candle.
+The film closes with concert footage of Daniel dancing to the song "My Life Is Magic".